 By making our creeks and rivers more , the River Authority is helping bring people closer to our waterways, which in turn will help create meaningful and positive connections.
 I’m very excited for the opening of in Karnes County this year as it will complete the River Authority’s park presence within its service district.
 This park will celebrate our community’s contributions and will also offer new opportunities to sit, stroll, run, play, and enjoy the outdoors along a waterway full of benefits.

 Why is it important to be stewards of the San Antonio River Basin and protect area creeks and rivers?

 Oehlke’s OK Ranch in Karnes County.

 Having a background in agriculture and ranching, I have always been aware of the importance of land conservation.
-Serving on the River Authority board, I learned about the importance of protecting our water resources and how these are connected as our actions on land affect the health of our rivers.
-We can all be stewards by learning of positive actions we can take that will leave a lasting impact for future generations.
+Serving on the River Authority board, I learned about the importance of protecting our water resources and how these are connected as our actions on land affect the .
+We can all be stewards by learning of we can take that will leave a lasting impact for future generations.

 What is a positive action someone can take to Be River Proud?

 Karnes County residents participate in the River Authority’s Fall Household Hazardous Waste Collection Event on September 19, 2020.

 It’s very upsetting to see people litter.
 Illegal dumping hurts our creeks and rivers and everyone can help by picking up after themselves and learning of resources available to dispose of items like unused medications, electronics, paints, and tires.
 The River Authority partners with local entities to host biannual Household Hazardous Waste Collection events which provide a safe option to dispose of these materials and keep them from reaching our waterways.